Small X: Career

 Shayfeen gained widespread recognition for their impactful music, with several tracks—such as Ntouma Malkoum, Sahbi, Ghayb9aw Jouj, Khchi F Wednek, Wach Kayn Maydar, Tcha Ra, and 7it 3arfinni—each surpassing one million views on YouTube and setting records on streaming platforms like Spotify and Deezer.
 Their work has left a lasting mark on the Moroccan rap scene.

 In 2019, as part of the Naar collective, Small X collaborated with French rapper Dosseh on the track Kssiri.
 After Shayfeen's success, Small X embarked on a solo career in early 2021, releasing projects such as XXL and Phoenix, followed by a 7-track EP.

 In March 2021, he was featured on ElGrandeToto's album Caméléon, contributing to the track Thezz.

 In October 2023, Small X was among the 25 Middle Eastern and North African artists who collaborated on the single Rajieen, released to raise funds in response to the Gaza genocide amid the Gaza war.

-In April 2025, Small announced that he signed a deal with New York-based record label Mass Appeal, making him as the first rapper from the Middle East and North Africa to join the influential label's roster.
+In April 2025, Small announced that he signed a deal with New York-based record label Mass Appeal, making him as the first rapper from North Africa to join the influential label's roster.